pitastrudl/wekanwiki/Keycloak---OIDC-Integration.md

 * Add to access token : on
 * Add to userinfo : on

-Edit the existing username mapper:
+Then Edit the existing username mapper and update the following:
 * Token Claim Name: uid